naomiHauret/hearthside-hangouts/README.md

 > - A Polybase db that follows the schema defined in `./schemas/collectionV1.ts`
 > - A Web3.Storage API Key
 > - A Google Books API Key
+> - A Huddle01 API Key and project ID
+> - A Livepeer API Key

 - Install dependencies: `yarn`
 - In `apps/expo`, run `eas project:init` and initialize a project